 The options you have in terms of broadband will largely depend on where you live - the National Broadband Plan is aiming to roll out fast broadband to all homes in Ireland, and work on this has already started, so some rural areas already have fast, reliable broadband.

-If fibre broadband is not yet available where you live, your options are likely to be:
+If fibre or part fibre broadband are not yet available where you live, your options are likely to be:

-- ADSL broadband, which uses an existing home phone line to provide an internet connection of up to 24Mb.
+- ADSL broadband, which uses an existing home phone line to provide an internet connection.

-- Satellite broadband, which is set up in a household through the installation of a satellite dish, and provides speeds of up to 30Mb.
+- Satellite broadband, which is set up in a household through the installation of a satellite dish.

 - Mobile broadband, which is provided to customers through a mobile phone signal.